 Before a customer can complete your meticulously developed customer feedback survey, they need to open the email invitation.

-It’s pretty commonly known that you want to avoid looking spammy in a customer’s inbox.
-To that end we’ve been told to avoid words like “free” and hype like ALL CAPITALS and “!!!”.
+Of course you want to avoid looking spammy in a customer’s inbox.
+To that end we already know we should avoid words like “free” and hype like ALL CAPITALS and “!!!”.